 Important: New Zealand citizens and Australian citizens are now able to transfer retirement savings between NZ and Australia, in both directions, subject to meeting special rules.
 The Trans-Tasman Portability Scheme is explained in the SuperGuide article KiwiSaver: Only 3 super funds accept super transfers from NZ to Australia.

 Note: Preservation age for anyone born on or after 1 July 1964 is age 60, which is the preservation age for anyone aged 42.
-Preservation age ranges from age 55 (for those born before July 1960), age 56 (for those born on or after 1 July 1960 through to 30 June 1961), age 57 (for those born on or after 1 July 1061 through to 30 June 1962) and, depending on date of birth, 58, or 59, through to age 60 (for more information on preservation age, see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 58 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age.
+Preservation age ranges from age 55 (for those born before July 1960), age 56 (for those born on or after 1 July 1960 through to 30 June 1961), age 57 (for those born on or after 1 July 1061 through to 30 June 1962) and, depending on date of birth, 58, or 59, through to age 60 (for more information on preservation age, see SuperGuide articles What age can you access your super (Preservation Age)? and What age can you access your super (Preservation Age)? and Retirement Age Reckoner: Discover your preservation age and Age Pension age.

 In the olden days (about 20 years ago) it was possible to access your preserved super benefits when you left Australia permanently subject to meeting certain conditions.
 The rules were changed from July 1998 which now means that any Australian citizen who moves overseas permanently cannot access super benefits unless they satisfy a condition of release.
 The rationale for this policy is that Australian citizens may return to Australia to retire, or at least have the option of retiring in Australia.